ishwar2807/Delta-Demo/README.md

 # Delta-Demo
-this is a demo for git and github
+this is a demo for git and github.